KeyBanc Capital Markets lifts Dropbox Inc. [DBX] price estimate. Who else is bullish?

 KeyBanc Capital Markets have made an estimate for Dropbox Inc. shares, keeping their opinion on the stock as Sector Weight, with their previous recommendation back on January 15, 2021.
 While these analysts kept the previous recommendation, BofA Securities dropped their target price from $32 to $25.
 The new note on the price target was released on July 31, 2020, representing the official price target for Dropbox Inc. stock.
 Previously, the target price had yet another raise from $22 to $28, while Jefferies kept a Buy rating on DBX stock.

-Dropbox Inc. [DBX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.43.
-With this latest performance, DBX shares dropped by -1.58% in over the last four-week period, additionally plugging by 8.94% over the last 6 months – not to mention a rise of 41.54% in the past year of trading.
+Dropbox Inc. [DBX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.40.
+With this latest performance, DBX shares gained by 8.48% in over the last four-week period, additionally plugging by 2.97% over the last 6 months – not to mention a rise of 39.88% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Dropbox Inc. [DBX] shares currently have an operating margin of -4.79 and a Gross Margin at +75.26.
 Dropbox Inc.’s Net Margin is presently recorded at -3.17.